Why Our Teens Don’t Know They Need Jesus

 They experience no freedom to honestly share their struggles and sin, because of the weight of shame that living under the law produces (thus the need to wear the mask of perfection, so no one else can see the discrepancy of what is actually true about them).
 While one could assume this behavior might actually lead students to see their need for Jesus, in reality it drives them deeper into self-penance and trying harder by their own works.

-Our students don’t truly know that what Jesus has done for them is enough.
+Our teenagers truly don’t know that what Jesus has done for them is enough.
 This peace they long for, this fulfillment, only comes from what has already been accomplished on the cross.
-Our “goodness” may hold up for a minute or a day, but ultimately we will fall off the tight rope.
+Their “goodness” (our goodness) may hold up for a minute or a day, but ultimately we will fall off the tight rope.
 We’ll say that mean thing, drink that beer, or fail that test.

 To help our teens know their need for Jesus, to rest in him, they must hear more about His worth and work for them.
 They need to know it is not just His death on the cross that saves them but his perfect, sinless life credited to them as righteousness.
 Because Jesus met God’s holy standard, God now views his children accordingly.
 Their good behavior doesn’t make God love them more, just as their sinfulness doesn’t make God love them less.